Mikiyas-Meles-Assefa/Mikiyas-Meles-Assefa/README.md

 - 👋 Hi, I’m @Mikiyas-Meles-Assefa
-- 👀 I’m interested in studying Quantum Computing and its applications in healthcare
+- 💞️ I love solving problems
-- 🌱 I’m currently a senior at Saint Joseph High School but also taking online courses on Coursera
+- 🌱 I’m currently a CS freshman in carnegie mellon university qatar
-- 💞️ I’m looking to collaborate on simulations and console apps
+- 👀 I’m looking to collaborate on simulations and console apps
-- 📫 How to reach me mikiyasmeles.3024169.cs@gmail.com
+- 📫 How to reach me massefa@andrew.cmu.edu

 <!---
 Mikiyas-Meles-Assefa/Mikiyas-Meles-Assefa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.